 by Lecia Cornwall

 When her sister runs off to avoid an arranged marriage, Meg Lynton takes her place at the altar, since marriage to Nicholas Hartley, the infamous Devil Duke of Temblerlay is the only way to save her family from penury.
 By the time her wealthy groom discovers he's married the wrong sister, it will be too late to annul their vows.
 And how difficult can it be to marry a rake and a rogue like Temberlay?
 All she needs to do is give him an heir and move on with her own life...but deception comes at a higher cost than Meg may be prepared to pay.
 When Nicholas Hartley inherits the family title after his brother's untimely death, an arranged marriage to a woman he's never met is the last thing he wants.
 But when his bride raises her veil at the altar, Nicholas realizes that his wedding night might prove to be a pleasure after all.
 After a bedding that leaves them both breathless, Nicholas discovers Meg's deception, and decides to teach his scheming bride how to be a proper duchess, kiss by devastating kiss...

 I stumbled across How to Deceive a Duke and while the cover whore in me was not impressed I was immediately intrigued by the synopsis.
 How does a sister replace another at the altar to save her family from penury?
 How would the groom not know?
-I of course had to have some answers.
-Cornwall answered my questions while delivering a fast paced tale that had me laughing, banging my head and kept me reading late into the night.
+I, of course, had to have some answers.
+Cornwall answered my questions while delivering a fast-paced tale that had me laughing, banging my head and kept me reading late into the night.

-The tale begins in the home of Meg and her sisters.
+The tale begins at the home of Meg and her sisters.
 The Duchess of Temblerlay has just offered Rose the oldest daughter, a chance to save them all.
 She offers a marriage proposal to Nicholas Hartley, her grandson the infamous Devil Duke of Temblerlay.
 It would mean saving their home and a chance for her younger sisters to wed.
-Rose wants nothing to do with this, and despite agreeing, runs of in the middle of the night leaving her family to deal with the mess.
+Rose wants nothing to do with this, and despite agreeing, runs off in the middle of the night leaving her family to deal with the mess.
 It is agreed Meg will go for the wedding gown fittings, while their Uncle Hector searches for Rose.
 The tale that unfolds was positively delightful as all the characters plot and scheme to get their desired outcome and find something more.

-Cornwall did an excellent job of captivating me from the onset with her colorful, likeable characters, secrets and mysteries.
+Cornwall did an excellent job of captivating me from the onset with her colorful, likable characters, secrets and mysteries.
 The tale flowed at a wonderful pace and I was completely enthralled.
-So by now you are looking at what I have written and gazing down at my cups of coffee rating and asking yourself, “Why isn’t this a five cup of coffee review?”
+So by now you are looking at what I have written and gazing down at my cup of coffee rating and asking yourself, “Why isn’t this a five cup of coffee review?”
 Sadly, the last few chapters of the book took a dramatic turn, and while I get why Nicolas acted the way he did, and a part of me found it noble it irked me.
 The pacing changed and while it tied up some threads, and further made me adore Meg, it also exhausted and frustrated me.
 There is a happy ending but that bump at the end. *shakes head*

 I recommend How to Deceive a Duke to fans of historical fiction looking for a fun romance filled with suspense and twists.
 I look forward to reading more of Cornwall’s novels.
-Despite that little detour at the end this was a delightful read.
+Despite that little detour at the end, this was a delightful read.